larrygrpolanco/CC-NEWS-Corpus/brookings_corpus/1_identification/README_extraction.md

 ## **Purpose**

-Efficiently identify and extract all Brookings articles from Common Crawl using local index files, minimizing downloads and avoiding rate limits.
-This step produces a list of all Brookings article records and prepares for WARC/HTML extraction.
+Efficiently identify all Brookings articles from Common Crawl using local index files, minimizing downloads and avoiding rate limits.
+This step produces a list of all Brookings article records and prepares for the next step: downloading WARC segments and extracting HTML.

 ---